robertbetts/RegtechGuide/HUMAN_STEPS.md

 ## Step 3 - run prompt_generator.py

-## Step 4 = run book_generator.py
+## Step 4 - run book_generator.py

 ## Step 5 - prompt

 Using fintech_topics.md as a guide, create the book overview and contents page.

-Acknowledge the authors Robert Betts and Prof. A.I.
+- Acknowledge the authors Robert Betts and Prof. A.I.
 Forge

-reference the creative commons license from the file LICENSE.
+- Reference the creative commons license from the file LICENSE.

-place the overview_and_contents.md file in the book folder. hyperlink each chapter to the spective chapter file in the book folder.
+- Place the overview_and_contents.md file in the book folder. hyperlink each chapter to the spective chapter file in the book folder.